fbzhong/sublime-jslint/README.md

 Settings can be opened via the Command Palette, or the Preferences > Package Settings > JSLint > Settings – User menu entry.

+    {
+        // Path to the jslint jar.
+        // Leave blank to use bundled jar.
+        "jslint_jar": "",

+        // Options pass to jslint.
+        "jslint_options": "",

+        // Ignore errors, regex.
+        "ignore_errors":
+        [
+            // "Expected an identifier and instead saw 'undefined' \(a reserved word\)" ],

+        // debug flag.
+        "debug": false
+    }

 License
 -------------